tlranda/LibSensorsTools/README.md

 * Power usage, state and limit
 * Compute and Memory Utilization

+## Submer Sensing
+A submer liquid imemrsion cooling pod provides a web-api to read thermal sensor values.
+The particular API link should be similar to "http://your_domain/api/realTime", and should be specified in [SensorTools/submer_api.h](SensorTools/submer_api.h).

+## NVMe Sensing
+NVMe devices can also include thermal sensors, read through [libnvme](https://github.com/linux-nvme/libnvme/tree/93aecc45b3453406e9b80e45012ae37a2ad1c5e4).
+This dependency is added as a submodule as not all package managers provide direct support.

 ## Dependencies

 For CPU sensing, lm-sensors and its development tools must be installed.
 See their repository linked above for instructions.
+The CMake build variable is `-DBUILD_CPU=ON`, which is on by default.

 For GPU sensing, a CUDA runtime should provide NVML access.
 The build tools will not link against GPU code if the runtime cannot be found.
+The CMake build variable is `-DBUILD_GPU=ON`, which is OFF by default.

+For Submer sensing, the webapi linked in the submer_api.h document must be accessible by your machine.
+The CMake build variable is `-DBUILD_POD=ON`, which is OFF by default.

+For NVMe sensing, libnvme must be installed through the provided submodule.
+The CMake build variable is `-DBUILD_NVME=ON`, which is OFF by default.

 ## Build